psthomas/psthomas.github.io/_posts/2017-02-15-midterm-election.md

 title: "Democratic Prospects for the 2018 Midterm"
 excerpt: "I look at potentially close seats in the House and Senate for 2018."
 #modified: 2016-02-22
-tags: [pandas, python, bokeh, politics, data visualization]
+tags: [pandas, python, d3.js, politics, data visualization]
 comments: true
 share: false